 The park then opened a view on the old town...

-...and also on my next goal, the City of Culture of Galicia Foundation, a building complex designed by Peter Eisenman - which looks like an artificial extensions of the hills around.
+...and also on my next goal, the City of Culture of Galicia Foundation, a building complex designed by Peter Eisenman - which looks like an artificial extension of the hills around.

 It took a bit longer to get to the gates - and then, one still had to walk through a park of a respectable size.
 I encountered a few security officers on Segways, which added expectations of what's to come.
 And then the structure came in sight.
 Holy cow, what a behemoth it is.

-From the distance, there's no scale - therefore you don't realize the size of this thing until you stand under it.
+There's no scale from a distance - therefore, you don't realize the size of this thing until you stand under it.
 Suddenly it emerges out of nowhere, and man, it is enormous.

 Besides checking out the architecture, I wanted to visit this place because of its gallery.
 They had two exhibitions on display at the time of my visit: one was a selection of artworks from over 100 Galician artists of the last 150 years, and I enjoyed it.
 However, the already good impressions of the first show was left in dust once I entered the second: It was a retrospective look on the work of photographer Baldomero Pestana, and wow.
 Well curated and with some amazing stuff, it was; hands down, the best photography exhibition I've seen in a long time.

-Then I returned back to the old town, reunited with my friend, and together we browsed more of what the city offers.
-Parks, another gallery, markets... to name a few.
+Then I returned to the old town, reunited with my friend, and browsed more of what the city offers: Parks, another gallery, food markets... to name a few.

 Later we went for food to a small local bistro, where they served us the best meal of the whole journey.
 Well and then, then the sun came out.